 As doctor Khodadoust one of the most famous and skilled eye surgeons of Iran had predicted before about the possibility of this surgery later in Iran due to all the progress in this field, It’s an honor for the first time in Shiraz, the surgery for two ladies with absolute blindness has been successful in “Pars” and “Khalili” hospitals among the hospitals AriaMedtour collaborate with.
 The two patients had the operation totally gratis.

-“In the Middle East, Iran is the first country to perform artificial retinal transplant surgery by native specialists” said the eye surgeon and specialist of Shiraz University of Medical Sciences.
+“In the Middle East, Iran is the first country to perform artificial retinal implant surgery by native specialists” said the eye surgeon and specialist of Shiraz University of Medical Sciences.

 He evaluated the results of this surgery highly successful and believes that as time goes on, the vision of these two patients will enhance.
 Currently, these two patients are able to walk alone with special glasses, and they do the routine activities all on their own.

-The surgeon and ophthalmologists discuss about 2,000 eligible retina transplant recipients in addition to 10,000 severely blind people who could be candidates for this kind of surgery.
+The surgeon and ophthalmologists discuss about 2,000 eligible retina implant recipients in addition to 10,000 severely blind people who could be candidates for this kind of surgery.